doctrine/orm/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: Remove cache settings inspection

+Doctrine does not provide its own cache implementation anymore and relies on the PSR-6 standard instead.
+As a consequence, we cannot determine anymore whether a given cache adapter is suitable for a production environment.
+Because of that, functionality that aims to do so has been removed:

+* `Configuration::ensureProductionSettings()`
+* the `orm:ensure-production-settings` console command

 ## BC BREAK: PSR-6-based second level cache

 The second level cache has been reworked to consume a PSR-6 cache.
 Using a